10 Ways To Save On Winter Utilities

 Tip #6 Use Ceiling Fans to Move Warm Air

 Fans are for more than just keeping cool.
-They can also be used to move warm air down.
-A pretty helpful thing to have, especially if your home has high cathedral-type ceilings.
+They can also be used to move warm air down closer to where you are.
+It’s a pretty helpful thing to have, especially if your home has high cathedral-type ceilings.

 Tip #7 Close off Unused Rooms